Statement on Corporate Management /

 Corporate Governance Report

-The corporate management of 1&1 Drillisch AG, a German stock corporation listed on the stock exchange, is governed first and foremost by German Company Law [Aktiengesetz, AktG] and the provisions of the German Corporate Governance Codex (DCGK) as most recently revised.
+The corporate management of 1&1 Drillisch AG, a German stock corporation listed on the stock exchange, is governed first and foremost by German Company Law [Aktiengesetz, AktG] and the provisions of the German Corporate Governance Codex (DCGK).

 The term corporate governance stands for responsible management and control of companies, applied with the aim of creating long-term added value.
 Efficient cooperation between management and supervisory boards, respect for shareholders' interests and openness and transparency of corporate communications are major aspects of good corporate governance.

 The Management Board and Supervisory Board of 1&1 Drillisch AG regard themselves to be bound by the obligation to secure the existence of the Company and sustained value creation by means of corporate management in awareness of their responsibilities and with an orientation to long-term results.